Let’s build your calendar

 2-5-5-2 Custody Schedule

 The 2-5-5-2 schedule alternates between short 2-day visits and longer 5-day stretches.
-This gives children extended time with each parent while maintaining regular contact with both.
+It gives children extended time with each parent while keeping the gaps short — they always see both parents within a week.

 SMTWTFS